MarufHassan/algorithmic-problem-solving/README.md

 ## UVA Online Judge

 Solved problems from UVA using C, C++, Java.
-All the codes are tested using online-judge.
+All the codes are tested in online-judge.

 | #    | Title                                    | Tag                                      |
 | :--- | :--------------------------------------- | :--------------------------------------- |